nikdata/covid-virus/README.md

     #>  8 United Arab Emirates         6     0         1
     #>  9 Norway                       5     0         0
     #> 10 UK                           5     0         0

+## Comments

+I would greatly appreciate any feedback you may have.
+If you find a bug, please file an issue.

+Finally, a **HUGE** thanks to Rami Krispin for creating the {coronavirus} package\!